cmur2/chef-openvpn/README.md

 ### client

-This works nearly as the default recipe and configures and starts an OpenVPN client for each configuration (config name => config hash) found in 'node[:openvpn][:client_configs]'.
+This works nearly as the default recipe and configures and starts an OpenVPN client for each configuration (client config name => config hash) found in `node["openvpn"]["client_configs"]`.
 A configuration may contain several options such as:

-* config[:user_name] - the user_name the server awaits (used for identifying need cert and key files)
+* config["user_name"] - the user_name the server awaits (used for identifying need cert and key files)
-* config[:auth][:type] - 'cert', 'cert_passwd' or 'passwd' - combines client certificates with user passwords if enabled
+* config["auth"]["type"] - 'cert', 'cert_passwd' or 'passwd' - combines client certificates with user passwords if enabled

 The certificate files should be placed in the cookbook's files directory (or via an overlay site-cookbooks directory that leaves the original cookbook untouched) as follows: